 The Huayna Picchu Hike

 This sharp peak located at the northern edge of the Citadel requires a 45-minute to 1.5-hour hike to its 8,900-foot summit, the supposed residence of the high priest.
 When one looks up at Huayna Picchu it seems impossible that there’d be a walkable trail to the top.
 But though it is somewhat precarious and very steep, the path is doable for most adventurous able-bodied people and very worthwhile.
 The hardest part is the final 50 yards near the top where the stone steps are so large and steep that it is like climbing a ladder.
 Cables are available in places along the trail to assist.
 At the top you are treated to intricately laid Inca ruins on the edge of cliffs and an incredible bird’s eye view overlooking Machu Picchu and the entrance road.
 This is the most famous hike in the Citadel so you’ll want to secure your permit early for this popular route.
+Note: Huayana Picchu is temporarily closed due to a rockslide and is expected to open again by late April 2025.

 When one looks up at Huayna Picchu it seems impossible that there’d be a walkable trail to the top, but the path is doable for the adventurous.